arlm/fb-stock-value/README.md

 fb-stock-value
 ==============

 Sideproject, just to try stuff and play.
-It's live now @ http://www.facebookstockvalue.com/ And working on it.
-If people don't like it: IBTAFFTFP
+It's live now @ http://www.facebookstockvalue.com/ and we're working on it.

+And if people don't like it: IBTAFFTFP (ItsBetterToAskForForgivenessThanForPermission) :)